 the path rises slightly: after 100 m turn right, sign for Begraafplaats St. Barbara. a graveyard.

-100 m after the graveyard entrance, stop at some fields, with an old farm building.
+100 m after the graveyard entrance, stop at some fields, with an old farmhouse.
 This survived as an agricultural remnant until the 1990’s, although only 3 km from the city centre.

 You are standing on the mediaeval sea dike of the IJ south bank.
 It is called the Spaarndammer dijk, because it extends to the village of Spaarndam, near Haarlem.
 The fields are on the original land side: most of the land to the north – the present port zone – was salt water and mud flats until the 1870’s.